 Construction drawings and details of design are seldom held by private owners.
 For slopes and retaining walls which have been processed by the statutory checking system of the Building Authority, the engineer undertaking the Engineer Inspection for Maintenance may approach the Buildings Department for such information.
-For slopes and retaining walls which were constructed by the Government after the establishment of the Geotechnical Control Office (now called the Geotechnical Engineering Office) in 1977, information on the slope or retaining wall design is usually available in the relevant government project departments.
+For slopes and retaining walls which were constructed by the Government after the establishment of the Geotechnical Engineering Office, information on the slope or retaining wall design is usually available in the relevant government project departments.